Savelieva0509/Babenko_Liudmyla/README.md

 ### About me

-- 👨🏼‍💻 I'm Junior Frontend Developer
+- 👨🏼‍💻 I'm Frontend Developer
 - 💻 I have experience working with backend Node.js
-- 🏆 I have more than a 1 year of commercial experience with frontend
+- 🏆 I have 1,5 year of commercial experience with frontend
 - ⭐ 3 command projects and 7 pet-projects
 - 📢 Background as a digital marketing manager
 - 🌎 Intermediate level English